open-cogsci/sigmund-ai/sigmund/static/login.md

 &#128150; Your subscription<br>supports open source
 {: .pretty-text }

+- State-of-the-art chatbot
 - Better at answering questions about [OpenSesame](https://osdoc.cogsci.nl/) and [DataMatrix](https://pydatamatrix.eu) than any other chatbot
-- Also a state-of-the-art general-purpose chatbot
+- Search and summarize scientific literature (access to Google Scholar)
+- Basic Python and R execution abilities
+- Upload and download attachments
+- Messages and attachments are encrypted so that no-one can listen in on your conversation
 - Use your favorite language model!
 Select OpenAI GPT4o, Anthropic Claude 3.5, or Mistral Large
-- Messages and attachments are encrypted so that no-one can listen in on your conversation
-- Basic Python and R execution abilities
-- Search for scientific articles through Google Scholar
-- Upload and download attachments
 - Read more about [what Sigmund can do](/about) and [our terms of service](/terms)

 Sigmund requires a subscription (€9 /month).
 You can subscribe after signing in.
 A variety of international payment methods are available.
 Subscribing is easy and secure.